Is Clickbait Ever Okay? (7 Clickbait Examples)

 Well, we’ve all been there.

-Clickbait works by teasing that there is some information you are missing that you can obtain instantly by clicking on the link.
-If you want to read more about the psychology behind this, have a look at this article in the Harvard Business Review.
+Clickbait works by teasing you, implying there is some information you are missing that you can obtain instantly by clicking on the link.
+If you want to read more about the psychology behind this, take a look at this article in the Harvard Business Review.

 The techniques can be used ethically.
 If you go in search of a solution to a problem and a catchy headline leads you to it, then there is nothing wrong with that.